Skip to main content

 Transparent Tape/Scotch Tape

--Can reuse a few times
+-Can be reused a few times

 -Some types are sticky on both sides